xsolla/store-android-sdk/README.md

 * **asDate()**: Returns the Date value or null if it can't be converted.
 Note that the [JWT Standard](https://tools.ietf.org/html/rfc7519#section-2) specified that all the *NumericDate* values must be in seconds.
 (Epoch / Unix time)

 #### Collections
-To obtain a Claim as a Collection you'll need to provide the **Class Type** of the contents to convert from.
+To obtain a Claim as a Collection, you'll need to provide the **Class Type** of the contents to convert from.

 * **asArray(class)**: Returns the value parsed as an Array of elements of type **Class Type**, or an empty Array if the value isn't an JSON Array.
 * **asList(class)**: Returns the value parsed as a List of elements of type **Class Type**, or an empty List if the value isn't an JSON Array.